wkvasnikoff/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|Selector with date range applied.

 ## <a name="get"></a>get
-Returns an iterator that you use to get ad groups based on the selector's selection criteria.
+Returns an ad group iterator based on the selector's selection criteria.

 ### Returns:
 |Type|Description|